Let's Fuse Step by Step: A Generative Fusion Decoding Algorithm with LLMs for Robust and Instruction-Aware ASR and OCR

 To evaluate the efficacy of our algorithm, we implemented GFD for ASR and OCR tasks.
 This is achieved by fusing pre-trained text-recognition models with LLMs to enhance recognition capability.
 Essentially, the text recognition models (ASR and OCR) propose sequences for the LLMs to provide scoring feedback.
 To limit the number of proposals scored by the LLM for reasonable time complexity, we introduce a delayed corrective feedback loop to coordinate the two models, characterized by a dynamic shifting value $k$.
 Based on Equation \eqref{eq-byte-fuse}, the fusion decoding methodology used in our experiments is given by the following formula:

-where $\{B_1,\ldots,B_t\}^*$ represents the optimal sequence of bytes up to and including position $t$, $p^{\texttt{TR}}$ and $p^{\texttt{LM}}$ are the probability distributions of the text-recognition models and the language models, respectively, $\mathcal{Z}^{\texttt{TR}}$ and $\mathcal{Z}^{\texttt{LM}}$ are the contextual information for the text-recognition and language models, respectively, $r$ is a weighting factor that balances the influence of the text-recognition models and the language models, which is determined via grid search on a small scale experiment (Appendix ~\ref{Appendix:Exp}). $k$ is optimally selected to be equal to the length of the byte/token proposal.
-As shown in Figure \ref{fig:step-by-step}, $\mathcal{Z}^{\texttt{TR}}$ (Appendix ~\ref{sec:apx-k}).
+where $\{B_1,\ldots,B_t\}^*$ represents the optimal sequence of bytes up to and including position $t$, $p^{\texttt{TR}}$ and $p^{\texttt{LM}}$ are the probability distributions of the text-recognition models and the language models, respectively, $\mathcal{Z}^{\texttt{TR}}$ and $\mathcal{Z}^{\texttt{LM}}$ are the contextual information for the text-recognition and language models, respectively, $r$ is a weighting factor that balances the influence of the text-recognition models and the language models, which is determined via grid search on a small scale experiment (Appendix ~\ref{Appendix:Exp}). $k$ is optimally selected to be equal to the length of the last token of the proposal from $\mathcal{M}^{\texttt{TR}}$ (Appendix ~\ref{sec:apx-k}).
 We note that even with a shifting value $k$, the necessity of equation~\ref{eq-our} still holds.